 Across the country, teachers are decorating their doors for Black History Month to shed light on important African American figures throughout history, and the triumphs and challenges they have faced in their quest for equality and justice.

-Here are some of the most inspiring Black History Month door decorations that we have compiled for you from Twitter and Instagram.
+Here are some of the most inspiring black history door-decorating ideas that we've compiled for you from Twitter and Instagram.